 - Over 1,000 women will die from the disease in 2018

-- There is currently no early detection test – the pap smear does not detect ovarian cancer
+- There is currently no early detection test – the Cervical Screening Test does not detect ovarian cancer

 - Ovarian cancer has the lowest survival rate of any female cancer